rajanadar/VaultSharp/README.md

 * This library allows you to set the 'continueAsyncTasksOnCapturedContext' option when you initialize the client.
 * It is an optional parameter and defaults to 'false'
 * Setting it to false, allows you to access the .Result property of the task with reduced/zero deadlock issues.
-* There are other ways as well to invoke it synchronously, and  I leave it to you guys.
+* There are other ways as well to invoke it synchronously, and  I leave it to the users of the library.
 (Task.Run etc.)
 * But please note that as much as possible, use it in an async manner.

 ```cs